absmach/supermq-docs/docs/kubernetes.md

 kubectl create namespace mg
 ```

+Here's the updated section with details on uninstalling the service:

 ### Deploy Magistrala

 Deploy Magistrala with a release named `magistrala` in the `mg` namespace by running: